MbareteBot/2020-2021-Public/Robot/src/README.md

 ### Files and classes description:
 - control.py:
-  - PIDSystem: Provides functions to run a PID calculation.
+  - PidControl: Provides functions to run a PID calculation.
-  - OdometrySystem: Allows the use of sensors to estimate change in position over time.
+  - Path: Generates a path that the robot can track based on coordenates

 - ev3_device.py:
   - MotorManager: Facilitates control of ev3 Motors.